Bashir Badr: Early life and education

-He was born in United Provinces of British India (in modern-day [Faizabad now Ayodhya], Uttar Pradesh, India) on 15 February 1935.
+He was born in United Provinces of British India (in modern-day [Bukiya near Hanswar, Ambedkar Nagar], Uttar Pradesh, India) on 15 February 1935.
 After he did his early schooling, he attended the Aligarh Muslim University where he did his Bachelor of Arts, Master of Arts and PhD.
 Later, he served at the same university as a lecturer.
 He also served at Meerut College for over seventeen years.

-After his property such as house and books was damaged in 1987 Meerut violence, he permanently moved to Bhopal.
+After his property, including his house and books, was damaged in the 1987 Meerut violence, he permanently moved to Bhopal.

 He is currently suffering from dementia and is believed to have forgot his Mushaira years as a result of dementia.

 Career

-He started writing poems at the apparent age of seven.
-He wrote some collection of ghazals titled Ikai, Kulliyate Bashir Badr, Aamad, Image, Aahat and Devanagari script ghazals titled Ujale Apni Yadon Ke.
-During his career, he wrote two books titled Azadi Ke Bad Urdu Ghazals Ka Tanqidi Mutala (Critical study of Urdu ghazal after independence) and Biswin Sadi Mein Ghazal (Ghazals in 20th century) focused on literary criticism.
+He started writing poems at the age of seven.
+He wrote some collections of ghazals titled Ikai, Kulliyate Bashir Badr, Aamad, Image, Aahat and Devanagari script ghazals titled Ujale Apni Yadon Ke.
+During his career, he wrote two books titled Azadi Ke Bad Urdu Ghazal Ka Tanqidi Mutala (Critical study of Urdu ghazal after independence) and Biswin Sadi Mein Ghazal (Ghazals in 20th century) focused on literary criticism.

 He has also served at the Bihar Urdu Academy as a chairman.

 Influence on politics

-His couplets appears to have influence on Indian politicians, and are sometimes quoted in the parliament of India by the leaders such as prime minister of India Narendra Modi and 2014's prime minister candidate of Congress Rahul Gandhi.
+His couplets appear to have had an influence on Indian politicians, and are sometimes quoted in the parliament of India by the leaders such as prime minister of India Narendra Modi and 2014's prime minister candidate of Congress Rahul Gandhi.
 In 1972, his couplet was quoted by Zulfikar Ali Bhutto.